jzbjyb/OmniTab/README.md

   <img align="middle" src="res/omnitab.png" height="350" alt="OmniTab"/>
 </p>

-## Installation with Conda
+## Install environment with Conda
 Create a conda env with the name `omnitab` using `./setup.sh`.

-## Quick start using Huggingface Transformers 🤗
+## Quick start using Transformers 🤗
 You can directly load the OmniTab model (`neulab/omnitab-large-finetuned-wtq`) from HuggingFace's model hub.
 ```python
 from transformers import AutoTokenizer, AutoModelForSeq2SeqLM